sunfounder/picar-x/docs/source/python/python_avoid.rst

     while True:
         distance = px.ultrasonic.read()

-The following code snippet reads the distance value reported by the ultrasonic module, and if the distance is below 25cm (10 inches) it will set the steering servo from 0° (straight) to -35° (turn left).
+The following code snippet reads the distance value reported by the ultrasonic module, and if the distance is below 40cm it will set the steering servo from 0° (straight) to -40° (turn left).

 .. code-block:: python